“Therefore God also has highly exalted Him and given Him the name which is above every name”

 “Him God has exalted to His right hand to be Prince and Savior, to give repentance to Israel and forgiveness of sins” (Acts 5:31).

 Worship must have content.
 To worship out of emotions void of the content does not honor the Lord.
 He is to be worshiped for something.
 It is content that allows for true worship.
 Jesus went from the heights of heaven to the depths of death for us.
+His sacrificial life and death were for us.
 Much of today’s music is without substance.
-The lyrics lack content.
+Our lyrics lack content.
 On the other hand, some music today focuses our attention on the Lord in ways the old hymns wanted.
 In any case, true worship involves worshipping the Lord for something.

 Worship requires content.